Gorilla-Lab-SCUT/Fantasia3D/README.md

 - **(geometry modeling) Use larger resolution of the tetrahedron.** A larger resolution can bring more details in the local geometry.
 You can easily change the resolution by modifying the value of the parameter "dmtet_grid" to 128 or 256.
 Note that if you find that the mesh quickly disappears or disperses when using 256 resolution, decrease the guidance weight of SDS loss from default 100 to 50.

-- **(appearance modeling) Use different strategy.** We offer two strategy (0 or 1) to optimize the appearance by setting the parametry "sds_weight_strategy".
+- **(appearance modeling) Use different strategy.** We offer two strategy (0 or 1) to optimize the appearance by setting the parameter "sds_weight_strategy".
 For strategy 0, there will be stronger light and shadow changes, representing a more realistic final appearance.
 For strategy 1, the final appearance will be smoother and more comfortable.
 If the target appearance is too simple, such as "a highly detailed stone bust of Theodoros Kolokotronis", "A standing elephant", and "Michelangelo style statue of dog reading news on a cellphone", using strategy 0 may lead to an oversaturated appearance and strange color.
 In this case, strategy 1 can generate more natural color than strategy 0.

 strategy 0 can be used as follow.
 ```bash